-Figure 16: Speed-density results for Zhang and Seyfried experiment geometry, assigned destination, with unidirectional speed-density input and uniform velocity distribution 1.55 \pm 0.18 m/s.
+Figure 15: Speed-density results for Zhang and Seyfried experiment geometry, assigned destination, with unidirectional speed-density input and uniform velocity distribution 1.55 ± 0.18 m/s.

 a.
 Experimental image

 b.
 Pathfinder with paths

-Figure 17: BFR-DML-360-160, comparison of experimental and Pathfinder results at 30 seconds, 1.6 m entry width, assigned destination.
+Figure 16: BFR-DML-360-160, comparison of experimental and Pathfinder results at 30 seconds,

+1.6 m entry width, assigned destination.

-Pathfinder includes only a simple lane-forming algorithm, so it does not replicate the ordered paths shown in Figure 12.
+Pathfinder includes only a simple lane-forming algorithm, so it does not replicate the ordered paths shown in Figure 11.
 Instead, the occupants tend to cross paths more frequently.
-As a result, for a given speed the calculated density and specific flow fall below the experimental data.
-This may be considered a conservative, non-optimal result.
+As a result, for a given speed the calculated speed-density relationship and specific flow fall below the experimental data.
+At high densities, both can be reduced by factors of two or more.